Rimsha-Bashir/GHG-Emissions-Analytics-Pipeline/setup/setup.md

 1. cd to `Kestra` folder

-2. Update values in `kestra/.env`.
+2. Update the below variable values in `kestra/.env`.

     ```
     KESTRA_PORT="8080"              # don't change port number unless there's a conflict with another app running on the same port,